 John Scalzi, you are very sneaky.
 I like it.

-The narrative is told in first person by Chris as she/he (this use of ‘she/he’ highlights the trouble we have when the English language has no gender neutral pronoun, which in turn highlights how language constructs our society) works with their partner, Vann, to find out what happened to Johnny Sani.
+The narrative is told in first person by Chris as they work with their partner, Vann, to find out what happened to Johnny Sani.

 Lock In has an almost pulp feel to the narrative as Scalzi draws the reader into a murky world of political intrigue and corrupt corporations.
 On the surface it may seem to be a mystery/police procedural with a bit of sci-fi thrown in, but Lock In is much more than that as Scalzi brilliantly explores issues of identity politics not simply in the story itself but – as I’ve highlighted in the above conversation with my friend regarding race and gender – in the way it is written.
 I always get excited when the way a narrative is written compliments the story and theme(s); that’s when you know you have something special in your hands.

-Also, when I think about it, I still don’t know if Chris’ mum is black or white or something else, so it was yet another assumption on my part to assume Chris was black after realising her/his dad was.
+Also, when I think about it, I still don’t know if Chris’ mum is a person of colour, so it was yet another assumption on my part to assume Chris was black after realising their dad was.
 This is what is so brilliant about Lock In – we can’t fall back on the usual signifiers because they’re not there.
 Which makes sense, as a Threep is a machine and a machine doesn’t have a gender or race, and in the Agora your avatar can look however you want.
 Using an Integrator also disrupts easy gender and race readings, as the gender and race of the Integrator doesn’t necessarily tell you anything about the gender and race of the Haden using them.